MadeByThePinsHub/handbook/README.md

 ## How to Deploy

 ### GitLab CI
 The GitLab CI configuration is ready to use if you duplicate or fork this project to your side.
-Requires your own Runners and/or supported tags if the GL instance you're using has shared runners in order for NGNIX and Review Apps to work if you use our `old.gitlab-ci.yml` file template.
-See https://gitlab.com/gitlab-org/gitlab-runner/issues/5038 for details.
+No extra step required.
+Just edit and wait for first successful deplyoment.

 ### Local Deployment
 You can clone this GitLab into your machine to contribute to the project